Logo

 9.

-Richard Crossman, who had been noted for his good looks as a youth, had same-sex affairs at Oxford.
+Richard Crossman, who had been noted for his good looks as a youth, had predominantly same-sex affairs at Oxford.

 10.

-At the outbreak of the Second World War Richard Crossman joined the Political Warfare Executive under Robert Bruce Lockhart, where he headed the German Section.
+At the outbreak of the Second World War, Richard Crossman joined the Political Warfare Executive under Robert Bruce Lockhart, where he headed the German Section.

 11.